kieran-ryan/pyprojectsort/README.md

 pyprojectsort --diff
 ```

-The diff of alphabetically reordering an array will appear as follows:
+The diff of an alphabetically reordered array will appear as follows:

 ```diff
 @@ -6,8 +6,8 @@